Choose another writer in this calendar:

 "We have some advantages over human beings, you know.
 Human beings have to carry their own weight about, and they don't know how blissful it is to be unconscious of weight: to be wave-borne, to float on the idle sea, to leap without effort in a curving wave, and look up at the dazzle of the sky through a smother of white water, or dive so easily to the calmness far below and take a haddock from the weed-beds in a sudden rush of appetite." (from 'Sealskin Trousers', 1947)

-For further reading: The Scottish Novel by Francis Russell Hart (1978); The Macmillan Companion to Scottish Literature by Trevor Royle (1983); Eric Linklater: a Critical Biography by Michael Parnell (1984); Studies on Scottish Fiction: Twentieth Century, eds. by Horst W. Drescher and Joachim Schwend (1990); World Authors 1900-1950, Vol. 3, ed. by Martin Seymour-Smith and Andrew C. Kimmens (1996); Scotland's Books: A History of Scottish Literature by Robert Crawford (2009) - Saga's and The Ultimate Viking; see also Icelandic poet Snorri Sturluson
+For further reading: The Scottish Novel by Francis Russell Hart (1978); The Macmillan Companion to Scottish Literature by Trevor Royle (1983); Eric Linklater: a Critical Biography by Michael Parnell (1984); Studies on Scottish Fiction: Twentieth Century, eds. by Horst W. Drescher and Joachim Schwend (1990); 'Linklater, Eric,' in World Authors 1900-1950, Vol. 3, ed. by Martin Seymour-Smith and Andrew C. Kimmens (1996); Scotland's Books: A History of Scottish Literature by Robert Crawford (2009); Scottish Novels of the Second World War by Isobel Murray (2011); 'Scotland and Beyond: Eric Linklater's Cosmopolitan Imagination' by Bernard Sellin, in Scottish Literary Review, Volume 9, Number 2 (Autumn/Winter 2017) - Saga's and The Ultimate Viking; see also Icelandic poet Snorri Sturluson